Janet Protasiewicz wins seat on Wisconsin Supreme Court race, giving liberals court majority

 With the stakes so high, the race was decidedly bitter.
 In their only debate of the election, Protasiewicz called Kelly a threat to democracy while the former justice said the Milwaukee County Circuit judge would “steal the legislative authority and use that in the courts.”

-Liberals spent slightly more than conservatives, but Protasiewicz' ability to fund her own ads gave her the additional boost of paying lower ad rates only accessible to candidates.
-Kelly spent $580,000 on ads to Protasiewicz' $10.5 million, according to the Brennan Center for Justice.
+Liberals spent slightly more than conservatives, but Protasiewicz’s ability to fund her own ads gave her the additional boost of paying lower ad rates only accessible to candidates.
+Kelly spent $580,000 on ads to Protasiewicz’s $10.5 million, according to the Brennan Center for Justice.

 Wisconsin Manufacturers and Commerce and Fair Courts America each spent over $5 million to support Kelly, who has said he would decide recusal on a case-by-case basis.
 He said he declined to take money from the Republican Party of Wisconsin to avoid needing to recuse himself from cases involving the party, though it supported him with in-kind donations.